SATA cables are primarily used for storage drives, but many novice users want to know whether they can use a SATA cable to power the graphics card.

 Suppose we have an RTX 2060 GPU that consumes 160W power at maximum load, and this GPU requires one 8-pin connector from the PSU.

 Here we can use a dual SATA to 8-pin PCIe adapter cable if our PSU doesn’t have the 8-pin connector.
-The RTX 2060 GPU will take 75W power from the motherboard’s PCIe slot, and the dual SATA to 8-pin adapter will deliver power up to (54+54)= 108W.
+This is because the RTX 2060 GPU will take 75W power from the motherboard’s PCIe slot, and the dual SATA to 8-pin adapter will deliver power up to (54+54)= 108W.

 Combining 108W+75W= 183W power will deliver to your GPU where the requirement is only 160W.